agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 transient drops in network connectivity, are virtually guaranteed to occur in the environments under consideration.
-The CAP theorem therefore implies that we cannot use strong consistency to enforce safety without sacrificing system liveness, i.e. its timeliness in responding to user requests.
+The CAP theorem therefore implies that we cannot use strong consistency to enforce safety without sacrificing system liveness, or the speed with which it responds to user requests.

 On the other hand, weak consistency models such as *causal* and *eventual* consistency can be provided by real-world systems.
 However,